 Dash cams provide a factual, unbiased account of what really occurred.
 This is useful when another driver is lying about the events that unfolded or when there are no witnesses to help determine fault.

 Unfortunately, not all dash cams will capture video clearly enough to serve as evidence in a trial or even with your insurance company.
 Consider a high-end dash cam for the best possible footage.
 They are equipped with premium features, including:

 - High-definition and a wide-angle video

-Some dash cams even have sensors that track the speed, velocity and impact force of vehicles in auto accidents.
+Some dash cams even have sensors that track the speed, velocity, and impact force of vehicles in auto accidents.
 While these features can certainly be useful, it’s important to know when they can legally be used.

-In Maryland, it’s illegal to unknowingly record passengers in your car without their prior consent.
+As mentioned above, In Maryland, it’s illegal to unknowingly record passengers in your car without their prior consent.
 However, it’s perfectly legal to record activities on streets and in parking areas.

 Be mindful that your dashcam footage could be used to incriminate you, so your driving habits may determine whether or not you want one in your vehicle.
 If you were involved in an auto accident, it’s unlawful to intentionally delete footage of the accident from your camera.